gmullerb/mutable-webpack-angular-builder/readme/developing.md

 * **No need**, only download and run (It's Gradle!
 Yes!).

-| Gradle will allow to have different really isolate Node/Npm environments for different projects.
+> Gradle will allow to have different really isolate Node/Npm environments for different projects, but `npm` or `yarn` can be used.

 ## Folders structure